aliaftabsheikh/monogoDB-Saylani-Classes/Class # 1/Readme.md

 * ## Create new Database

-### use shop create a new database shop is a database name you can place any word after use.
+### Use shop create a new database shop is a database name you can place any word after use.

 <img src = "./assets/bs-2.png">

 # MongoDB Crud